Axeia/qBittorrentCompanion/AutoPropertyChangedGenerator/README.md

 > * The class must inherit from `ReactiveObject` (in this project, often indirectly through `ViewModelBase`).

-Your IDE should warn you if you forget `partial` and there's a custom error message if you forget to inherit from `ReactiveObject` - but it's hard to miss due to a flood of missing property errors.
+Your IDE should warn you if you forget `partial` and there's a custom error message if you forget to inherit from `ReactiveObject` - but it's easy to miss due to a flood of missing property errors.

 ### AutoPropertyChanged